learn-academy-2022-bravo/week-4-assessment-GeeeShep/interview-questions.md

   Your answer: Document Object Model lets programming languages access and interact with a webpage

-  Researched answer: The Document Object Model is a programming interface for HTML, XML, or other textual content.
-It allows you to read, navigate, and modify the abstract tree structure of such content.
+  Researched answer: The Document Object Model is a programming interface.
+It can allow things to happen based on user interaction or something done by the browser.